GitGab19/blockchain-address-list-generation/README.md

 # Blockchain(s) Address List Generation
 ## Introduction
-The focus of this repo is to retrieve the full list of addresses ever appeared into any transactions of blockchains using secp256k1 curve.
+The focus of this repo is to retrieve the full list of addresses ever appeared into any transactions for some of the most famous blockchains using the secp256k1 curve.
 These Python scripts have been used for an academic research at Politecnico di Torino.
 If you want to know more about our paper, you can find it at https://arxiv.org/abs/2206.14107.